Laguna Guaniquilla Reflections

 Detail

-Laguna Guaniquilla is on private property.
-You should get permission from the Fideicomiso de Conservación de Puerto Rico (Puerto Rico Conservation Trust) before entering this area.
+Laguna Guaniquilla is on private property of the Fideicomiso de Conservación de Puerto Rico (Puerto Rico Conservation Trust) they allow people to enter.
 The Fideicomiso sometimes offers tours of Laguana Guaniquilla – check the schedule on their web site.
 Though, they do have an official gate that is open all the time for people that want to hike, so I assume it is ok to go in and explore the area.
 You will find the “Porton” on Google maps, off of Rt 307.

 Laguna Guaniquilla